cme212/course/syllabus.md

   due before class on Friday.
 Students may use their late days on the subsequent Saturday and Sunday.
 No late work will be accepted after 11:59pm on the Sunday following the due date.
 This rule does not apply to the exercise assignments (EX0, etc).
 Late exercises are not accepted.
+These policies are in place to ensure the TAs a chance to grade your homeworks in an efficient manner and to keep students from falling behind.

 - Each student is granted 3 regrade requests.
 Unused regrade requests will be translated to bonus points at the end of the quarter.
 Regrade requests are